maxlapides/dovetailer-starter/README.md

 }
 ```

+This repo also includes a `Dockerfile` for this API.

 ## Coding Tips

 To prevent as many potential rendering issues as possible, I recommend the following best practices: